Profile of Hanspeter Schmid

 From 2000-2005, he was an Analog-IC designer with Bernafon AG, Switzerland, where he was part of a design team who developed a new IC platform for hearing aids, where he worked on audio low-noise amplifiers and voltage regulators in particular and on full-system signal integrity in general.

-) as a research fellow in 2005 and became a full professor in February 2012.
-He is also a part-time senior lecturer at ETH Zürich (Analog Signal Processing and Filtering
+) and a senior lecturer at ETH Zürich (Analog Signal Processing and Filtering

 ).
 His main research interests are fast low-power circuits (mainly for sensor electronics), signal integrity in analog signal processing, and sigma-delta conversion.